hartkemd/RotationTracker/README.md

 3. Mark takes his turn and Tim is up
 4. Mark goes back to the end of the list
 5. The application will show the order of the employees in this rotation
-6. You can advance the rotation, to change the employee who is currently up, if you are an administrator
+6. Administrators can advance the rotation, to change the employee who is currently up
-7. In the future, the application will be able to advance the rotation automatically every week on Sunday
+7. The application will advance the rotation automatically every week on Sunday, or when the app is opened, if after the date/time the rotation advances

 ### Monthly Meeting Rotation:
 1. Tim, Sue, Bob, and Mark are in a meeting rotation in that order